Martin Luther King Day 2020 — what’s open, what’s not

-ARKANSAS (KNWA) — Dr. Martin Luther King, Jr. Day is a federal holiday and falls on the third Monday of January.
+ARKANSAS (KFTA) — Dr. Martin Luther King, Jr. Day is a federal holiday and falls on the third Monday of January.

 It was first observed in 1986 and it honors the life civil rights icon, Dr. King.